What is the Cheeky Savings Account-i?

 How is this an Islamic Account?

-MBSB intends for this account to be open to all people of all walks of life.
+MBSB intends for this account to be open to all people from all walks of life.

 What do I get with this account?